Luannadc/html-css-js-Notes/Html.md/Html-introduction.md

 **NOTE:** only one `<h1>` element shoud be used in a .html file.<br>
 #### Break Lines
-`<br>` is used o break lines, it´s a self-closing tag, so doesn´t need to be closed manually by a closing tag.
+`<br>` is used to break lines, it´s a self-closing tag, so doesn´t need to be closed manually by a closing tag.
 #### Lists
 `<ul>` unordered lists <br>
 `<ol>` ordered lists <br>